Restoration Church of Jesus Christ

-The Restoration Church of Jesus Christ (RCJC), based in Salt Lake City, Utah, was a church in the Latter Day Saint movement that catered primarily to the spiritual needs of LGBT Latter Day Saints.
+The Restoration Church of Jesus Christ (RCJC), based in Salt Lake City, Utah, was a church in the Latter Day Saint movement that catered primarily to the spiritual needs of LGBTQ Latter Day Saints.
 It was founded in 1985 and was dissolved 25 years later in 2010.

 The RCJC was sometimes informally called the "Gay Mormon Church" because of its overwhelmingly homosexual membership, although people of any sexual orientation could join.

 History

-Founded by Antonio A. Feliz, Lamar Hamilton, John Crane, Pamela J. Calkins and other members of the Los Angeles chapter of Affirmation: Gay & Lesbian Mormons on August 23, 1985, in Los Angeles, California.
+The church was founded by Antonio A. Feliz, Lamar Hamilton, John Crane, Pamela J. Calkins and other members of the Los Angeles chapter of Affirmation: Gay & Lesbian Mormons on August 23, 1985, in Los Angeles, California.
+It was originally named The Restoration Church of Jesus Christ of All Latter-Day Saints or The Church of Jesus Christ of All Latter-Day Saints until the Church of Jesus Christ of Latter-day Saints (LDS Church) reportedly objected that the name was too similar to theirs.

-Feliz is a former bishop of the Church of Jesus Christ of Latter-day Saints (LDS Church), who had been excommunicated for homosexual acts.
+Feliz, a former LDS Church bishop, had been excommunicated from that denomination for homosexual acts.
 Feliz had also served as the Director of Church Welfare for what was then called the Andean Region (now called the South America West Area) of the LDS Church during the 1970s.

 The RCJC had rotating general officers.
 At a church conference in Sacramento, California, in May 1987, Feliz resigned as president.
 He was succeeded by Robert McIntier, who served as president of the church from 1987 through 2010, except for a period from 1997 to 1999 when Douglas B. Madrid served as president.